-Formulas for beginners is one of the hardest parts of Excel.
+For beginners, formulas are one of the hardest parts of Excel to master.
 At least in your head!

 Formulas simply allow you to manipulate date in Excel.
 That could be something as simple as adding up a series of numbers or at the other extreme, formulas can be used for complicated forecasting or technical engineering equations.

-In this post you'll discover how to get started and create some simple formulas of your own.
+In this post you'll discover how to write formulas for beginners; how to get started and create some simple formulas of your own.
 Welcome to this post.

 For example, =1+2+3+4 and =A1+A2+A3 are both valid formulas.